wflk/browser-laptop/docs/state.md

 {
   firstRunTimestamp: integer,
   tabs: [{
+    // persistent properties
     url: string,
     index: number,  // the position of the tab in the window
-    windowId: number,  // the windowId that contains the tab (session-only)
-    windowUUID: string,  // the permanent identifier for the window (cross-session)
+    windowUUID: string,  // the permanent identifier for the window
     active: boolean,  // whether the tab is selected
+    title: string,
+    favIconUrl: string,
+    // session properties
+    windowId: number,  // the windowId that contains the tab
     audible: boolean,  // is audio playing (muted or not)
     muted: boolean,  // is the tab muted
-    title: string,
-    favIconUrl: string
   }],
   windows: [{
-    id: number,  // the electron id for the window (session-only)
+    // persistent properties
     focused: boolean,
     top: number,
     left: number,